MWGitHub/code-splat/README.md

 ## Minimum Viable Product

-CodeSplat is a code review site inspired by Rap Genius' note system built using Ruby on Rails and React.js.
+CodeSplat is a code review site inspired by Rap Genius' annotation system built using Ruby on Rails and React.js.

 CodeSplat allows users to: